Mayoral elections in Springfield, Massachusetts: Candidates

-While the race was officially nonpartisan, Freeman was a Republican, while Grimaldi was a Democrat.
+Campaign

+While the election was officially nonpartisan, Freeman was a Republican and Grimaldi was a Democrat.
 Freedman became the city's first Jewish mayor.
 If elected, Grimaldi would have been its first Italian mayor.

 1969 mayoral election

 The 1969 Springfield, Massachusetts mayoral election was held on November 4, 1969, and was preceded by a primary held on October 7, 1969.
 It saw the reelection of Frank Harlan Freedman.